What is a Bridging Loan Secured Against? – A Brief Overview for Investors

 On the whole, lenders prefer secured loans to be first charge – the principal loan on a property or asset.
 But, it’s still possible to secure a second charge or third charge bridging loan.
 Yet the latter options often come with higher rates and lower loan to value (LTV) ratios.
 This is because they pose more risk for a lender, which finds itself down the pecking order for repayments.

-Most commonly used when buying a new home, residential bridge loans are secured against a property in which the borrower will soon be renting out to tenants.
+Most commonly used when buying a new home, residential bridging loans are secured against property in which the borrower will soon be renting out to tenants.
 These are usually used to minimise the risk of being caught up in a long property chain.

 In terms of the alternative forms of security, there are a range of other assets that some lenders will accept: